banner svg (1)

 Source

-Factors to consider when creating or updating your payment policy
+How to create or update your payment policy

 A lot of effort goes into creating or updating a daycare payment policy.
 As you build out or edit your policy, here are several factors to consider to make it effective and fair:

-• Financial assistance programs: Childcare costs can be overwhelming for families.
+Childcare costs can be overwhelming for families.
 To help with this burden, states and territories may assist low-income families financially.
-Be sure to include details in your payment policy if your center accepts these vouchers, certificates, or subsidies.
+Be sure to include details in your payment policy if your program accepts these vouchers, certificates, or subsidies.

-• Consistently enforcing your policy: Fair and consistent enforcement of your payment policy is essential for maintaining the credibility of your program.
+Fair and consistent enforcement of your payment policy is essential for maintaining the credibility of your program.
 Avoid making exceptions that could lead to misunderstandings or resentment.
+Train your staff on the policy so they know how to confidently enforce it.

-Best practices for implementing and enforcing a payment policy
+Best practices for enforcing your daycare payment policy

 To streamline the payment process and enforce your payment policy effectively, consider the following best practices:

-• Educating staff on your policy and their role in enforcing it: Ensure that all staff members are well-versed in your payment policy and understand their role in enforcing it.
+• Educate your staff on your policy and their role in enforcing it: Ensure that all staff members are well-versed in your payment policy and understand their role in enforcing it.
 This includes front desk staff, teachers, and administrators.

 A child and their mother going to daycare.